Spivak-adam/CS-361-MS-A/README.md

 # CS-361-MS-A
 # Ticketmaster Microservice

-This is a microservice that fetches event data from the Ticketmaster API based on search criteria (date, city, zipcode, event type).
+This microservice fetches event data from the Ticketmaster API based on search criteria (date, city, zip code, event type).
 The microservice stores the data in a MySQL database and allows retrieval of event information via RESTful APIs.

 ## How It Works